 “There is one who speaks like the piercings of a sword, but the tongue of the wise promotes health.” – Proverbs 12:18

 I recall a show I was doing at the East Room in the White House.
-The way these events are formatted, there is typically a small reception in the White House’s Green, Blue or Red room for VIPs to meet the President prior to the event in the East Room.
-Then after an event in the East Room there is typically another larger reception in the State Dining Room for other attendees.
-When the post-event reception in the State Dining Room was over and all the attendees had left, the tech crew was still loading-out from the East Room.
-Before retiring for the night upstairs, the President came in to the East Room and personally shook each stage-hand, utility person and A2’s hand.
-He posed for photographs with his arm around crew member’s shoulders, and expressed thanks to everyone who assisted with the event no matter what their role was.
+Such events are typically formatted to allow a smaller reception in the White House’s Green, Blue or Red room for VIPs to meet the President prior to the event which will occur in the East Room.
+Then after the event in the East Room there is typically another larger reception in the State Dining Room for other attendees.
+When the post-event reception in the State Dining Room was over and all the attendees had left, the tech crew was still striking equipment and loading-out from the East Room.
+Before retiring for the night upstairs, the President came in to the East Room and personally shook the hand of each utility person, lighting tech, audio assistant and stage-hand.
+He posed for photographs with his arm around crew member’s shoulders and expressed thanks to everyone who assisted with the event no matter what their role was.

 The most successful entertainment-industry executives I know understand the importance of affirmation, gratefulness and finding special ways to express thankfulness.
 An Executive Producer on many Garth Brooks and Billy Joel television and video projects comes to mind.
 While other Executives will delegate the calling of crew members to find out their availability to a production assistant, this Executive Producer always makes these calls himself.
 One day I asked him why?
 He answered, “I want everyone I work with to know how much I value them and how important this project is to me and the artist.”
 That’s something for those in the church world to consider as it becomes increasingly difficult to get volunteers to respond to Planning Center.